apache/pekko/docs/src/main/paradox/persistence-journals.md

 In order to help developers build correct and high quality storage plugins, we provide a Technology Compatibility Kit ([TCK](https://en.wikipedia.org/wiki/Technology_Compatibility_Kit) for short).

 The TCK is usable from Java as well as Scala projects.
-To test your implementation (independently of language) you need to include the akka-persistence-tck dependency:
+To test your implementation (independently of language) you need to include the pekko-persistence-tck dependency:

 @@dependency[sbt,Maven,Gradle] {
-  bomGroup=org.apache.pekko bomArtifact=akka-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion
+  bomGroup=org.apache.pekko bomArtifact=pekko-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion
   symbol1=PekkoVersion
   value1="$pekko.version$"
   group="org.apache.pekko"
-  artifact="akka-persistence-tck_$scala.binary.version$"
+  artifact="pekko-persistence-tck_$scala.binary.version$"
   version=PekkoVersion
 }